qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 Repetition is a poor way to reach a window of a few instructions.
 A failpoint is a named place where a test stops one thread, so the second one arrives in the order the test wants, every time - a test that fails on an unfixed revision rather than in one run out of fourteen.
-Twelve of them exist, eleven in libshiboken and one in libpyside, either side of the windows that matter: before weakrefs are cleared, before the C++ destructor runs, once the wrapper is gone and only that destructor is left, once the destructor is past and the tombstone is still standing, before a parent's destructor deletes the children
+They sit either side of the windows that matter, for example: before weakrefs are cleared, before the C++ destructor runs, once the wrapper is gone and only that destructor is left, once the destructor is past and the tombstone is still standing, before a parent's destructor deletes the children